syncthing/docs/users/config.rst

 .. option:: folder.pullerMaxPendingKiB

+    Controls when we stop sending requests to other devices once we’ve got this much unserved requests.
 The number of pullers is automatically adjusted based on this desired amount of outstanding request data.

 .. option:: folder.order